saziosu/weather-check/README.md

-# PROJECT TITLE
+# Weather Check
-Description for project
+Weather Check is a python app for checking current, past and weather forecast.
+This project utilises the OpenWeather API for accurate weather readings from your chosen city.

 [image here]

-Link for the finished deployed site: LINK
+Link for the finished deployed site: [Weather Check](https://weather-check-e66ed6c3dc9b.herokuapp.com/)

 # Table of Contents